 - 1. Start with the CLDR core set (excluding DISALLOWED code points) - 2.
-Add European digits and HYPHEN-MINUS1 - 3.
-Review the set from the .SE IDN tables in comparison to the set from step 2 - 4.
-Identify and qualify additional sources to verify and double check the set2 - 5.
+Add European digits and HYPHEN-MINUS where applicable - 3.
+Identify and qualify additional sources to verify and double check the set3 - 4.
+Review the set from any .SE IDN table in comparison to the set from step (2) - 5.
 Compare the set to sets from available sources (except DISALLOWED) - 6.
 Make adjustments based on available sources and/or expert input - 7.
 Normally, the result should not exceed the CLDR auxiliary set - 8.
-Enumerate the sources from step 4 for included code points3
+Enumerate the sources from step (4) for included code points